 This pub closed down on 31 December 2011, and on 30 November 2012 the freehold of the building was purchased from Greene King for £425,000 by developers (S. P. Singh, S. J. Kaur, and G. Kaur).

-On 23 September 2022 an earlier application (identical except that it referred to a minimum of seven dwellings) was refused: “Permission in principle application for the re-development of the former public house for between 7no. and 9no. dwellings (Use Class C3) (All matters of design including scale, demolition and/or conversion and all technical matters reserved for future application)”
+On 23 September 2022 an earlier “permission in principle” application (identical except that it referred to a minimum of seven dwellings) was also refused: “Re-development of the former public house for between 7no. and 9no. dwellings (Use Class C3) (All matters of design including scale, demolition and/or conversion and all technical matters reserved for future application)”

 (Amended description)